 Retargeting- Now Social Media Friendly

-It is now possible to push your advertisements into social media feeds as well.
+It is now possible to push your advertisements into social affiliate marketing 404 feeds as well.
 Using the same principle of browsing through your internet history, retargeting services and affiliate marketers can now push content directly into an interested prospective customer’s Twitter feed or Facebook wall as advertisements.

 So if you visited a popular tire store and browsed through a certain range of tires, chances are, you will see advertisements for the store when you sign into Facebook.
 As an affiliate marketer, this is a great opportunity for you to take advantage of as it enables you to target an interested customer on social media where he /she is likely to spend considerable time or visit at least once a day.